Exact orbifold fillings of contact manifolds: Exact orbifolds

 \begin{example} As an example, the inertia groupoid $\wedge \cD$ is the groupoid of constant loops, i.e.\ of constant maps from $\bbS^1$ to $\cD$.
 Since we are considering constant loops, locally, we can consider the uniformizers around the image, which is an action groupoid.
 Then, we can consider the groupoid $\cS^1$, representing $\bbS^1$, with objects the points of an open interval whose morphism set consists of the identity at each point and of the natural identification of two open smaller intervals at the two ends.
 Then, by Proposition \ref{prop:global}, the groupoid of constant (on object level) functors from $\cS^1$ to $\cD$ is precisely $\wedge \cC$.
 On the other hand, if we use the trivial groupoid to represent $\bbS^1$, i.e.\ the one with only identity morphisms, the functors to $\cD$ only detects the maps corresponding to $\cD\subset \wedge \cD$. \end{example}

 \begin{example} Given a proper étale groupoid $\cD$, $\cD^k$ denotes the groupoid of constant maps from the sphere with $k$ punctures $\mathring{S}_k$ to $\cD$.
-One way to obtain a groupoid whose object space has simply connected components is to choose a point on $\mathring{S}_k$ and then cut the surface open along rays connecting the point with each puncture.
-Then a constant functor from this groupoid to $\cD$ assigns to each cut an element $g_i$ in the isotropy group of the point which constitutes the image of the functor at the object level.
+One way to obtain a groupoid whose object space has simply connected components is to choose a point on $\mathring{S}_k$, then cut the surface open along rays connecting the point with each puncture.
+Then a constant functor from this groupoid to $\cD$ can is equivalent to an assignment, for each cut, of an element $g_i$ in the isotropy group of the point which constitutes the image of the functor at the object level.
 By looking at the intersection point of the cuts, one can see that the relation $g_1\ldots g_k=\Id$ must hold (assume for simplicity that the rays have been chosen such that cyclic order is the same as the indices).
 Natural transformations are then just given by conjugations of the $g_i$'s.

 One can also view elements $\cD^k$ as constant maps from the orbifold sphere $S_k$ with at most $k$ orbifold point whose isotropy are the cyclic groups $\ZZ/o(g_i)\ZZ$, with $o(g_i)$ the order of $g_i$ in the isotropy group of the image point.
-Notice that, a priori, in addition to the chart describing $\mathring{S}_k$, we need to add $k$ charts $\ZZ/o(g_i)\ZZ\ltimes \DD$.
-In order to build a constant functor with fixed $o(g_i)$'s, we then also need to assign an element from $G$ to one of the morphisms connecting the disk chart near each puncture with the ``central'' chart, i.e.\ the one of $\mathring{S}_k$ (all others will then be determined by the functoriality).
+Notice that, a priori, in addition to the charts describing $\mathring{S}_k$, we need to add $k$ charts $\ZZ/o(g_i)\ZZ\ltimes \DD$.
+In order to build a constant functor with fixed $o(g_i)$'s, we then also need to assign an element from $G$ to one of the morphisms connecting the disk chart near each puncture with the ``central'' chart, i.e.\ the one coming from the cut of $\mathring{S}_k$ (all others will then be determined by the functoriality).
 However different choices give equivalent functors via the natural transformation given by conjugation on each disk chart.
 In particular, this gives rise to a groupoid that is equivalent to the groupoid of constant maps from $\mathring{S}_k$.